What is Sharing?

 One feature of social networking sites is that users can share links.
 If your website has an awesome page, a user may want to share it with all their friends.
 Most social networking sites have features that make this process very easy.

-Sharing or offering access to digital information or resources, including documents, multimedia (audio/video), graphics, computer programs, images and e-books.
+Social Media Sharing or offering access to digital information or resources, including documents, multimedia (audio/video), graphics, computer programs, images and e-books.
 It is the private or public distribution of data or resources in a network with different levels of sharing privileges.

 File sharing(FS) can be done using several methods.
 The most common techniques for file storage, distribution and transmission include the following: